Omelug/wifi_pass_map/README.txt

     * sources are now .py files with dynamic data loading

 But I have added some features! :O
-    + few info for better debugging
+    + little info for better debugging
     + new data sources like p3wifi